apache/flink/docs/dev/best_practices.md

 ### Getting your configuration values into the `ParameterTool`

 The `ParameterTool` provides a set of predefined static methods for reading the configuration.
-The tool is internally expecting a `Map<String, String>`, so its very easy to integrate it with your own configuration style.
+The tool is internally expecting a `Map<String, String>`, so it's very easy to integrate it with your own configuration style.

 #### From `.properties` files